iveteran/HelloWorldSquare/vim/vim_tips.md

  %       = for every line
  norm    = type the following commands
  A*      = append '*' to the end of current line

+## Search and replace in all opened files(buffers)
+bufdo! %s/string/replacement/g

+bufdo : action on all buffers .
+! : force
+s : replacing
+g : global

+Related commands:
+:tabdo (all tabs)
+:windo (all windows in the current tab)
+:bufdo (all buffers, i.e. all those listed with the :ls command) :argdo (all files in argument list)
+:cdo (all files listed in the quickfix list)